-Patrick Ellis (he/him, b.
-1994 in London) is a composer based in Oxfordshire, UK, who has had his music performed in Australia, the Republic of Ireland, Italy, Malaysia, The Netherlands, Norway, Portugal, the UK and the US.
+Patrick Ellis (b.
+1994 in London) is a composer based in Oxfordshire, who has had his music performed in Australia, the Republic of Ireland, Italy, Malaysia, The Netherlands, Norway, Portugal, the UK and the US.

-Many esteemed ensembles and soloists have performed, recorded and workshopped his music, including the Residentie Orkest, Kluster 5, Orkest de Ereprijs, Xtro Percussion, The New European Ensemble, The Spaceship Ensemble, The Hodiernal Quartet, Kirkos Ensemble, Thallein Ensemble, The Fidelio Trio, Decibel, Ensemble KROCK, 315 Ensemble, The Schubert Ensemble, CHROMA, Via Nova Choir, Noszferatu, Laura Sinnerton, Fenella Humphreys, Kathryn Williams, Alfian Emir Adytia, Chris Cresswell, Xenia Pestova, Benjamin Powell and Fumiko Miyachi.
+He has worked with many esteemed ensembles and soloists, who have performed, recorded and workshopped his music, including the Residentie Orkest, Kluster 5, Orkest de Ereprijs, Xtro Percussion, The New European Ensemble, The Spaceship Ensemble, The Hodiernal Quartet, Kirkos Ensemble, Thallein Ensemble, The Fidelio Trio, Decibel, Ensemble KROCK, 315 Ensemble, The Schubert Ensemble, CHROMA, Via Nova Choir, Noszferatu, Laura Sinnerton, Fenella Humphreys, Kathryn Williams, Alfian Emir Adytia, Chris Cresswell, Xenia Pestova, Benjamin Powell and Fumiko Miyachi.

 He has participated in the Psappha Composing For Piano Scheme in 2019-20, as well as the 25th Edition of Orkest de Erepijs’ Young Composers Meeting and Kathryn Williams' innovative Coming Up for Air Project.

 Patrick's music has been broadcasted on Dutch radio stations, NPO Radio 4, Concertzender and Stranded FM (for Gaudeamus Muziekweek), and featured on releases from Birmingham Record Company and Huddersfield Contemporary Records.